 Skip to main content

-In Parts 1 and 2, I discussed the basics of PVC material and its processing characteristics.
-Today we will present examples of typical failures that we encounter with PVC material.
+In previous articles (Parts 1 and 2), we explored the fundamentals of PVC material and its processing characteristics.
+Today, we delve into real-world examples of typical PVC failure modes.

 Failed PVC bottle